embeddedsystemsjimbo/Cat_study_timer_Python/README.md

 The “Start” button starts the timer and the “Reset” button resets the timer.
 The timer beings at 25 minutes in the “Work” state and counts down to zero, afterwards switching to the “Short Break” state.
 The “Short Break” state begins at 5 minute and counts down to zero, switching back to and repeating the “Work” state.
 This cycle repeats 4 times, where after the timer counts down to zero, the timer switches to the 20 minute “Long Break” state.
 This indicates the completion of one entire timer cycle, where afterwards the timer simply repeats its functionality.
-Additionally, after each 25 minute work and 5 minute break cycle, a checkmark icon indicates to the user which "Work" interval out of a possible 4 the timer is counting down from.
+After each 25 minute work and 5 minute break cycle, a checkmark icon indicates to the user which "Work" interval out of a possible 4 the timer is counting down from.
 Furthermore, there are 2 “Work” related, 4 “Short Break” related and 3 “Long Break” related cat images that are randomly selected to display during their respective state.

 For more on the Pomodoro study technique: https://en.wikipedia.org/wiki/Pomodoro_Technique